jon-heard/obsidian-inline-scripts-library/tejs_mythicv2.md

 Shortcuts for Mythic Variations 2.
+This is an excellent "GM emulator" system for solo and GM'less gaming.
+You can find more info about the Mythic Variations 2 [here](http://wordmillgames.com/mythic-variations-2.html).

 Uses __tejs_state__ shortcut-list (optional) to save & load this shortcut file's state.
 Uses __tejs_lists__ shortcut-list (optional) for pcs, npcs and threads lists.